JeremieLitzler/iamjeremie.me/posts/debugging-in-nodejs-and-vsc.md

 author: 'Jeremie Litzler'
 date: '12 Feb 2021'
 category: 'Web development, Guides'
-tag: 'NodeJS, Visual Studio Code'
+tag: 'NodeJS, Visual Studio Code, Configure IDE'
 ---

 Debugging is the life of any developper.
 It allows you to check when your code doesn't behave... because you gave it the wrong instructions.